atesgoral/ates.dev/src/posts/2025-01-12-accurate-benchmarking/index.md

 const total = single * iterations;
 ```

-After a bit of patience:
+After waiting for the computations to finish:

 | technique | variable | value |
 | - | - | - |